2022 UK Championship: First round

-On 14 November, the reigning world champion and world number one Ronnie O'Sullivan, recent winner of the 2022 Hong Kong Masters and 2022 Champion of Champions, made two centuries and three more breaks over 70 as he defeated Stevens 6–2 to reach the last 16 of the tournament for the 22nd time.
+On the following day, the reigning world champion and world number one Ronnie O'Sullivan, recent winner of the 2022 Hong Kong Masters and 2022 Champion of Champions, made two centuries and three more breaks over 70 as he defeated Stevens 6–2 to reach the last 16 of the tournament for the 22nd time.
 Zhou came from 3–5 behind to defeat 15th seed Yan Bingtao in a deciding frame, with the players making a century and nine more breaks over 50 in the 11 frames played.
 Seventh seed and two-time winner Mark Williams suffered from food poisoning in his match against Clarke, commenting afterwards that "I was shaking, shivering, boiling hot one frame and freezing cold the next.
 I tried, but I knew I had no chance".
 The scores were tied at 3–3, but Clarke won the last three frames to clinch the match 6–3.
-Stuart Bingham defeated Highfield 6–2, winning the match in one hour and 44 minutes.
+Stuart Bingham defeated Highfield 6–2.